08Aristodemus24/hate-speech-classifier/readme.md

 - only use ff functions

 - project uses the hate-speech-and-offensive-language dataset as external dataset

-**Breadcrumbs-A-Benchmark-Dataset-for-Learning-to-Intervene-in-Online-Hate-Speech:**
-- text feature contains the hate speech comment
-- there is no label for the comment of whether it is hate speech or not, because all rows are designated as hate speech

 **slur-corpus:**
 - gold label is the label of whether the comment is hate speech or noy